sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ## The first thing I ask you.

-### why have you joined twitter? what brings you here?
+### Why have you joined twitter? what brings you here?

 I had joined Twitter for the following reasons